-4-5 pts - High 3 pts - Medium 0-2 pts - Low Description of Benefits 2,500 Characters Must include descriptions of Benefitting community and or recipients How the project benefits or engages underserved communities or people Provides complete, clear, and concise descriptions of the project benefiting communities and how the project benefits or engages underserved communities or people.
+4-5 pts - High 3 pts - Medium 0-2 pts - Low Description of Provides complete, clear, and concise Provides a description of the Lacks proper description of the Benefits 2,500 descriptions of the project benefiting project benefiting communities and project benefiting communities and Characters communities and how the project benefits or how the project benefits or how the project benefits or engages Must include descriptions of • Benefiting community and or recipients. • How the project benefits or engages underserved engages underserved communities or people.
 Data and/or evidence are used to support descriptions.
-Projects showing direct benefit(s) and/or intentional engagement of historically underserved communities will be given full points in this category.
-Provides a description of the project benefiting communities and how the project benefits or engages underserved communities or people, but the benefit(s) or engagement are not direct or intentional.
+Projects showing direct benefit(s) and/or intentional engagement engages underserved communities or people, but the benefit(s) or engagement are not direct or intentional. underserved communities or people and is missing data and/or evidence to support description. communities or people. of historically underserved communities will be given full points in this category.
 Data and/or evidence are provided but do not fully support the descriptions.

-Lacks proper description of the project benefiting communities and how the project benefits or engages underserved communities or people and is missing data and/or evidence to support description.
-7-10 pts - High 3-6 pts - Medium 0-2 pts - Low Sustainability of Outcomes 2,000 Characters Technical transfer is the sharing of knowledge, tools and innovations for practical application.
+7-10 pts - High 3-6 pts - Medium 0-2 pts - Low Sustainability of Provides rationale for Rationale for why Rationale for why Outcomes 2,000 why dollars invested will sustain project outcomes into the dollars invested will sustain project outcomes into the dollars invested will sustain project outcomes into the Characters future beyond project end date.
+Explains future beyond project end date is future beyond project end date is Technical transfer is the sharing of knowledge, tools and innovations for practical application.
 Projects must describe how others will learn from project implementation including the project's potential to inform practitioners and enhance the effectiveness of similar initiatives.
 Knowledge and technical transfer need not necessarily be between states, but should aim to share innovation across the landscapes of importance as relevant.
-Please note: While projects may include a component of outreach, education, and training as a means to achieve the project goals, these should not be the sole outcome.
-Provides rationale for why dollars invested will sustain project outcomes into the future beyond project end date.
+Please note: While projects may include a component of outreach, education, and training as a means to achieve the project goals, these should not be the sole end date.
 Explains how development and/or strengthening of partnerships may also be a means of supporting project outcomes beyond the project end date (project may result in resource sharing or cross-boundary collaboration or agreements (formalized agreements hold greater weight) that extend beyond the project period).
-Project must describe how others will learn from project implementation including the project's potential to inform practitioners and enhance the effectiveness of similar initiatives (see 'technical transfer definition Rationale for why dollars invested will sustain project outcomes into the future beyond project end date is limited or not clearly explained.
+Project must describe how others will learn from project implementation including the project's potential to inform practitioners and enhance the effectiveness of similar initiatives (see 'technical transfer definition within left box).
+High scoring project end date is limited or not clearly explained.
 Sustainability with regard to partnerships is underdeveloped.
-Technical transfer may be mentioned, but the proposal does not effectively describe how it will enhance the effectiveness of similar initiatives.
-Rationale for why dollars invested will sustain project outcomes into the future beyond project end date is severely lacking.
+Technical transfer may be mentioned, but the proposal does not effectively describe how it will enhance the effectiveness of similar initiatives. project end date is severely lacking.
 No technical transfer described.